Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 <img src="/images/IMG_8591.jpg" width=400 height =500>

-Plug USB cable connected into J4 into your local computer and proceed to the next part below:
+Plug USB cable connected into J4 into your local computer and proceed to the next part below.

 ## Jump to Part 2
 Go to [Part 2: Exploring the Different AAs](https://github.com/Xilinx/Xilinx_KV260_Workshop/blob/main/Part%202:%20Exploring%20the%20Different%20AAs.md)